 Tips for Watering Your Wally Eco Vertical Garden Wall Planter

-The Wally Eco features a built-in water reservoir that feeds roots directly and can decrease total watering by up to 75%.
-When watering through this reservoir, which is formed by a perforated panel that flips around and slides back into a slot at the back of the planter, water is absorbed by the soil before reaching the front panel.
-But how much water do you need to pour into the reservoir, and what does correct watering look like?
+The Wally Eco features a built-in water channel that feeds roots directly and can decrease total watering by up to 75%.
+When watering through this channel, which is formed by a perforated panel that flips around and slides back into a slot at the back of the planter, water is absorbed by the soil before reaching the front panel.
+But how much water do you need to pour into the channel, and what does correct watering look like?
 We’re here to help!

 This article is for hand watering - for help with using drip line irrigation, click here.